-Meals on Wheels: This network of over 5,000 community programs provides meals, visits and safety checks to seniors during the coronavirus crisis.
+Meals on Wheels: This network of more than 5,000 community programs provides meals, visits and safety checks to seniors during the coronavirus crisis.

 The Arc Foundation: The Arc advocates for the rights of individuals with intellectual and developmental disabilities.
 Their Covid-19 resources also provide ways to get politically active and stay in touch with your local health authorities.

 The National Council on Aging: Donations to the NCOA help provide older adults with food, medicine, utilities and other necessities.

 Deliver food: Help a senior citizen in your community by delivering a meal through Meals on Wheels.

 Write a letter: Search for a senior center, memory care center or nursing home in your area and e-mail or call them to let them know you’d like to write some letters.
 They can let you know any specific requests, and where to send the finished product.
 (This works even better if several people participate.)

 Check in: If you have elderly neighbors or friends, call them to see how they’re faring.
 Offer to do some non-contact chores, like putting the trash out, getting the mail or mowing the lawn.

 Get active: The National Institute on Aging, a branch of the National Institutes of Health, offers a set of low-impact workout videos specifically designed for seniors.

 Get informed: The National Council on Aging has a hub for everything older adults need to know, including information about coronavirus scams and how to get benefits assistance.

 Get connected: Lonely?
 Call the Institute on Aging’s toll free friendship line to get support, advice or just a someone to talk to.